raku-community-modules/HTTP-Server-Async/README.md

 `:buffered` - Boolean value for whether responses should be buffered or not

 ###.register ( Callable )
 Any Callable passed to this method is called in the order it was registered on every incoming request.
-Any method/sub registered with the server should return `True` if the server should discontinue processing the request and return `False` if the message was not completely handled.
+Any method/sub registered with the server should return `True` if the server should discontinue processing the request and return `False` if the message was not completely handled

 Callable will receive two parameters from the server, a `HTTP::Server::Async::Request` and a `HTTP::Server::Async::Response`.
-More about these below.
+More about these below

 ###.listen
-Starts the server and does *not* block ..
+Starts the server and does *not* block

 ###.block
 Will block the main loop until the server stops

 ##HTTP::Server::Async::Request

-This handles the parsing of the incoming request.
+This handles the parsing of the incoming request

 ###Attributes

 ####$.method
-GET/PUT/POST/etc.
+GET/PUT/POST/etc

 ####%.headers
 Key/value pair containing the header values